2008 Los Roques Archipelago Transaven Let L-410 crash: Search

 Another Transaven Let L-410 flew over the area the aircraft was thought to have crashed, but found no trace, other than a spot of liquid on the surface of the water that soon after dissipated.

 Active sea and air searches were called off without finding any trace of the aircraft.

 On 12 January 2008, some fishermen found the body of a man 12 kilometres off the coast of Venezuela.
 After having performed the autopsy, the doctors determined that it was the corpse of the co-pilot, the 37-year-old Osmel Alfredo Avila Otamendi.

 At a short distance from the place of discovery of the corpse of the co-pilot his life vest was found.

 In April 2008, a Venezuelan navy vessel, using a sonar, was able to identify the presumed wreckage of an aircraft, located approximately 300 metres deep.
 The wreckage was recovered, but it didn't belong to the disappeared aircraft.
 Subsequently, search were suspended.

 Discovery of the wreckage

 On 20 June 2013, more than five years after the accident, the wreckage of the aircraft was located in the sea at a depth of 970 m, nine kilometres south of Los Roques.

 It was discovered by the US flagship Sea Scout which was working in the area for days.
 The ship was looking for the wreckage of another crashed aircraft which went down five years to the day of this incident.

+By late 2017, over nine years after the accident and four years after the discovery of the wreckage, despite offers of assistance from Italy and a previous pledge by authorities to salvage the wreck, no efforts had yet been made in this regard, amid a sociopolitical and economic crisis in Venezuela.